 If you travel for food, then you cannot miss trying Franklin BBQ!
 You’ll have to wake up at 6 am and stay in line for 4 hours, but this spot beloved by Barack Obama and Anthony Bourdain is totally worth it.
 Check out how I stayed in line for Franklin’s famous BBQ here.

 To learn how to dance traditional Texan two-step, hit Broken Spoke!
-If this Russian chick learned how to dance two-step, so can you!
+If this Russian girl learned how to dance two-step, so can you!

 If you are a fan of good coffee, check out my guide to the best coffee shops in Austin.